-2.4.1 Sensor-controlled riveting process (Scenario 1)
+2.4.1 Sensor controlled riveting process (scenario 1)

 Test panels with typical rivet joints for highly stressed joints under experimental conditions were produced.
 In this process, the process factors were varied in order to produce representative quality levels of the riveted joints.
-These are the basis for feasibility studies to be carried out in the next step on the applicability of optical technologies for quality testing of riveted joints as well as the further detailing of the developed concept of the quality-controlled riveting process.
+These were the basis for feasibility studies carried out on the applicability of optical technologies for quality testing of riveted joints as well as the further detailing of the developed concept of the quality-controlled riveting process.

-Assembly of aircraft structures at Ukrainian aerospace enterprises is performed using fasteners, which meet the requirements of industry standards OST 1 (transliteration from Ukrainian codding OCT 1).
-These standards prescribe materials and geometry for different types of rivets (solid-shank, tubular, semi-tubular, blind rivets etc.) to be used for joints manufacturing by means of manual and/or automated rivets installation.
+Assembly of aircraft structures at Ukrainian aerospace enterprises is performed using fasteners which meet the requirements of OST 1 industry standards.
+These standards prescribe materials and geometry for different types of rivets (solid-shank, tubular, semi-tubular, blind rivets etc.) to be used for joint manufacturing by means of manual and/or automated rivet installation.

-According to OST 1 general types of solid-shank rivets are made of steel, aluminium and titanium alloys, brass or copper and have different types of manufactured heads depending on the joint purposes.
+According to OST 1, general types of solid-shank rivets are made of steel, aluminium and titanium alloys, brass or copper and have different types of manufactured heads depending on the joint purposes.
 Rivets made of special aluminium alloys are used for joining of aluminium structural elements.
-Riveting of composite structures is produced using steel rivets or rivets made of titanium alloys.
+Composite structures are riveted using rivets made steel or of titanium alloys.

 Aluminium solid rivets specified by OST 1 have different types of manufactured heads.
 The most commonly used solid-shank fasteners are universal-head rivets and countersunk-head rivets.
-Last ones can vary by angle of countersunk head (90 and 120 degrees) depending of external plate thickness.
+The latter can vary by angle of countersunk head (90 and 120 degrees) depending on external plate thickness.

-Load-carrying seams that are not located in the aerodynamic flow are performed preferably with universal-head rivets.
-For the rest part of the outer skin rivets should have countersunk head to guarantee necessary aerodynamic quality of the skin.
-If the sheet thickness of outer skin is less than the height of the countersunk head, then rivets with 120°-countersunk head should be used only or rivets with 90°-countersunk head with reduced height.
+Load-carrying seams that are not located in the aerodynamic flow are produced preferably with universal-head rivets.
+Other outer skin rivets should have a countersunk head to guarantee the necessary aerodynamic quality of the skin.
+If the sheet thickness of the outer skin is less than the height of the countersunk head, only rivets with 120°-countersunk head or rivets with 90°-countersunk head with reduced height should be used.
 At the same time, head sinking is unacceptable, and maximal protrusion over the outer surface of the structure should not exceed 0.15 mm.
-For primary zones of aircraft that responsible for creation of lifting force this requirement can be even more rigid.
-For example, according to the specifications for external surface quality of Antonov aircrafts protrusion of countersunk head over the outer surfaces of skin should not exceed 0.05 mm.
+For primary zones of aircraft responsible for creation of lifting force this requirement can be even more rigid.
+For example according to the specifications for external surface quality of Antonov aircraft, protrusion of the countersunk head over the outer surfaces of skin should not exceed 0.05 mm.

-A significant disadvantage of countersunk head rivets is the low fatigue strength of joints subjected to cyclic loading.
-To extend fatigue life of riveted joints the special countersunk head rivets with compensator are used, that provide increased technical service life of the joint and its sealing due to a good radial tightness in the transition zone of the head to the core (shank).
-To perform high-strength and reliable riveted joints of the airframe elements, special rivets with countersunk heads were developed by Ukrainian aviation industry which have various compensators: crown-shaped, cylindrical, conical, etc. Below, example of national code is listed for rivets that are commonly used in Ukrainian aviation industry for performing of riveted joints [1, 2]:
+A significant disadvantage of countersunk head rivets is low fatigue strength of joints subjected to cyclic loading.
+To extend fatigue life of riveted joints, special countersunk head rivets with compensator are used, providing increased technical service life of the joint and its sealing due to a good radial tightness in the transition zone of the head to the core (shank).
+To produce high-strength and reliable riveted joints of the airframe elements, special rivets with countersunk heads were developed by the Ukrainian aviation industry which have various compensators: crown-shaped, cylindrical, conical, etc. Below are examples of national code for rivets that are commonly used in Ukrainian aviation industry for producing riveted joints [1, 2]:

-- d-L-Ан.Окс-ОСТ 1 34052-85 anodized aluminium rivet in diameter d (mm) and length L (mm) with reduced 90°-countersunk head with crowned-shape compensator for automatic riveting; - d-L-Aн.Окс-OCT 1 34055-92 anodized aluminium rivet in diameter d (mm) and length L (mm) with reduced 90°-countersunk head with cylindrical compensator for automatic riveting.
+- d-L-AH.OKC-OCT 1 34052-85 anodized aluminium rivet with diameter d (mm) and length L (mm) with reduced 90°-countersunk head with crown-shaped compensator for automatic riveting; - d-L-AH.OKC-OCT 1 34055-92 anodized aluminium rivet with diameter d (mm) and length L (mm) with reduced 90°-countersunk head with cylindrical compensator for automatic riveting.

-The last ones is more preferable due to significantly less protrusion of head above plate surface and do not require additional finishing operations (milling of manufactured head).
+The second is preferable due to significantly less protrusion of head above plate surface and does not require additional finishing operations (milling of manufactured head).